-Necessary notification means notifying the following authorities of the proposed order
+Statutory notification means notifying the following authorities of the proposed order

-- (a) The parish council or community council (if any) for the area that includes the restricted area - (b) In the case of a public spaces protection order made or to be made by a district council in England, the county council (if any) for the area that includes the restricted area

-- 4.3.4 The implementation of the PSPO can be challenged by any interested person within 6 weeks of the making of the Order, the challenge is made at the High Court.
-Anyone who is directly affected by the making of the PSPO can challenge the order. - 4.3.5 A challenge can be made on the basis that the Council does not have the power to make the order, or that the particular prohibitions or requirements are unnecessary or that procedurally the order is defective. - 4.3.6 When making a PSPO the Council must have particular regard to the rights of freedom of expression and freedom of assembly set out in the European Convention on Human Rights - 4.3.7 Having due regard to the responses of the consultation exercises; Cabinet considers the recommendation that the Public Spaces Protection Order to gate the highway known as Marble Arch is implemented. - 4.3.8 The text of the Order when made must be published. - 4.3.9 The Order must be notified to - (a) In the case of a Public Spaces Protection Order made or to be made by a district council in England, the county council (if any) for the area that includes the restricted area.
+- (a) The parish council or community council (if any) for the area that includes the restricted area - (b) In the case of a public spaces protection order made or to be made by a district council in England, the county council (if any) for the area that includes the restricted area - 4.3.4 The making of a PSPO can be challenged in the High Court by any interested person within 6 weeks of the making of the Order, Anyone who is directly affected by the making of the PSPO can challenge the order. - 4.3.5 A challenge can be made on the basis that the Council does not have the power to make the order, or that the particular prohibitions or requirements are unnecessary or that procedurally the order is defective. - 4.3.6 When making a PSPO the Council must have particular regard to the rights of freedom of expression and freedom of assembly set out in the European Convention on Human Rights